 Established in 2003, the DNDi Eastern Africa office provides support to R&D projects in the region, including the LEAP Platform.
 Additionally, the office works to build awareness about neglected diseases and realities in the field through regional advocacy and communications activities.

-Clinical trial platforms
+Clinical research platforms

 DNDi Africa is ISO 9001:2015 certified.
 Find out more about our commitment to quality.